France's Hollande promises tax stability to foreign businesses

 One participant at Monday’s meeting, Austrian industrial investor Ernst Lemberger, said France needed to simplify its burdensome tax system and lower labour costs.

-“The country has got everything it needs to succeed but still it’s been behind neighboring countries in taking the necessary economic reforms,” Lemberger told LCI television.
+“The country has got everything it needs to succeed but still it’s been behind neighbouring countries in taking the necessary economic reforms,” Lemberger told LCI television.

 The Foreign Ministry estimates on its website the total stock of foreign direct investment is around $1 trillion, behind only that in the United States, China and Britain.